b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sco(s)
 ```

-Here, the p-value ($p \le 0.05$) demonstrates that the groups come from different
+Here, the p-value ($p \le 0.05$) demonstrates that the groups come from
-populations (the means of those populations differ).
-As a reminder, in this case
+different populations (the means of those populations differ).
+As a reminder, in
-my made up `LStatistic` was `jl round(LStatisticEx2, digits=2)` whereas the
+this case my made up L-Statistic (`LStatisticEx2`) was `jl round(LStatisticEx2,
-F-Statistic is 6.56, so this time it is more distant.
-The differences stem from
+digits=2)` whereas the F-Statistic is 6.56, so this time it is more distant.
-different methodology.
+The differences stem from different methodology.
 For instance, just like in
-@sec:statistics_normal_distribution here we used `abs` function as our power
+@sec:statistics_normal_distribution here (`LStatisticEx2`) we used `abs`
-horse.
-But do you remember, that statisticians love to get rid of the sign from
+function as our power horse.
+But do you remember, that statisticians love to get
-a number by squaring it.
-Anyway, let's rewrite our functions in a more
+rid of the sign from a number by squaring it.
+Anyway, let's rewrite our
-statistical manner.
+functions in a more statistical manner.

 ```jl
 s = """